metinonal/nodejs-documentation-project/README.md

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the the [NodeJS Ecommerce](https://github.com/RafaelGoulartB/nodejs-ecommerce/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [NodeJS Documentation Project](https://github.com/metinonal/nodejs-documentation-project/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

 # :tada: Contributing
 First of all, thank you for being interested in helping out, your time is always appreciated in every way. :100:

 Here's some tips:

-* Check the [issues page](https://github.com/RafaelGoulartB/nodejs-ecommerce/issues) for already opened issues (or maybe even closed ones) that might already address your question/bug/feature request.
+* Check the [issues page](https://github.com/metinonal/nodejs-documentation-project/issues) for already opened issues (or maybe even closed ones) that might already address your question/bug/feature request.
 * Feature requests are welcomed!
 Provide some details on why it would be helpful for you and others, explain how you're using bull-board and if possible even some screenshots if you are willing to mock something!

-Check out the [contributing](./CONTRIBUTING.md) page to see the best places to file issues, start discussions and begin contributing.

 # :closed_book: License

-Released in 2020.
+Released in 2024.
 This project is under the [MIT license](./LICENSE).

-Made with love by [RafaelGoulartB](https://github.com/RafaelGoulartB) 🚀
+Made with love by [Metin Önal](https://github.com/metinonal) 🚀